MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 correspond to the instance translations.

 | You can notice that all the ``geometry`` attributes from the instance-source
  have also been copied.
-This is because the script copy all the root attributes of the instance-source :
+This is because the script copies all the root attributes of the instance-source :

 .. code:: lua

     24  gb:set("childAttrs", Interface.GetAttr("", instanceSourceLocation))

-This would allow to have the bounds attribute on the instance, so we have at least some primitive representation in the viewer.
+This would allow having the bounds attribute on the instance, so we have at least some primitive representation in the viewer.
 But the ``geometry`` attributes are not needed because they are copied from the instance-source at render-time.
 To fix this, the instance-source location would need to be a